 Contrary to .NET that can be installed on a server, WinRT is a consumer of web services, but not a supplier.
 Microsoft will continue to develop conventional systems for servers.

-WinRT supports several types of interfaces
+Several types of interfaces are supported

-Metro is a touch interface, but you can also use mouse and keyboard.
+Modern UI is a touch interface, but you can also use mouse and keyboard.
 It is to WinRT the burden of supporting these devices and connect them to the functions of applications.

-HTML 5 becomes native on Metro
+HTML 5 becomes native on Modern UI

 Applications are all asynchronous